Drumsna: History

-Amenities and facilities
+Amenities

 Angling

 The unpolluted lakes and rivers in the Drumsna area support a huge population of wild fish, and it is a base for angling.
 Coarse fish species include bream, roach, rudd, hybrids, tench, pike, perch and eels.

 The Shannon flows through the village and there are several good fishing lakes close by.
 The Shannon has bream, rudd, roach, tench, perch and pike.
 Lough Aduff just outside the village is home to bream, roach and tench.
 Headford is a small lake located about 1½ mile northeast of the village of Drumsna, this lake has a stock of bream to 3 lb and some good tench fishing can be had here, especially during the summer months.

 Drumsna Roman Catholic Church

 Built in 1845 and part-financed from the proceeds of a trip to Rome by the then Parish Priest, Father George Geraghty, the building has one of the largest church bells in the country.
 The church also contains a statue to the Virgin Mary which was the only surviving item from Belmount House when it was destroyed by fire.